wafer-space/gf180mcu-precheck/README.md

 The precheck performs the following checks:

 - Ensures there is only one top-level cell and it matches the `--top` argument.
-- Checks that the origin is at 0, 0 and the dimensions match the selected slot size.
+- Checks that the origin is at (0,0), the dbu is 0.001um and the dimensions match the selected slot size.
 - Ensures the `gf180mcu_ws_ip__id` cell exists in the layout.
 Replaces its contents with a QR code of the `--id` argument.
 - Checks the density of the layout.
 - Ensures there are no zero area polygons in the layout.